• Home

 • Transfer the mixture to the prepared baking dish and bake uncovered for 15 minutes.

 • While the macaroni bakes, heat the olive oil in a small skillet over medium heat.
 Add the garlic and sauté until fragrant, 1 minute.
-Add the breadcrumbs and toss to combine.
+Add the panko crumbs and toss to combine.
 Continue cooking, stirring often, until the crumbs are lightly toasted, 2 minutes longer.
 Add the Asiago and combine.

 • Remove the macaroni from the oven, top with the crumb mixture and return to the oven for an additional 5 minutes.